nhan2892005/mas-garl-reference/README.md

 ## Set the configuration file

-Between training and testing, we need to set the parameters of the experimental environment in the `config.ini` file.
+Between training and testing, we need to set the parameters of the experimental environment in the `configFile/config.ini`.
 Below is an example.

 ```
 [GAS-MARL setting]